 As a traditionally published author, I think that the industry is missing out on connecting with a huge swath of its readers by not thinking outside the box with digitalised fiction.
 Format (and formatting) are so flexible online and I’m not seeing that fluidity or complexity conveyed in the fiction I read.
 I wanted to test out a way to do things differently with An Unauthorised Fan Treatise, to prove it can work.

 Online storytelling is not simply a case of posting chapters each week.
 It’s about using the unique structure created by interlinking/embedding webpages, to tell a story that simply could not be told in a traditional prose novel.
 It stretches the writer in new ways.
 I believe this is the direction storytelling is going, so I’m putting my money where my mouth is.
-I’m very lucky to have an editor and publisher who have the same vision for this novel as me.

 Because the story is told entirely through social media posts, and so different from my normal novels, I wanted to share it online first before it’s published (I think we’ll have to add in prose sections and more explanations of the ‘internet’ content beforehand).
 This is my first contemporary YA, and I’m so nervous and excited to be writing in a new genre!
 Especially one that’s so close to my heart.